 Power and Performance

-Plug-in lights will need to be positioned in an area with access to a power outlet or extension cord.
-With this option, you’ll have an exposed cord that you may need to secure or conceal.
+Plug-in lights should be positioned in an area with access to a power outlet or extension cord.
+With this option, you’ll have an exposed cord that you may need to secure or conceal but it’s an easy do-it-yourself (DIY) project.

 Hard-wired lights connect directly to the electrical wiring of your home.
-Installation requires additional safety measures but can be an easy do-it-yourself (DIY) project.
+Installation requires additional safety measures.
+If you’re not a skilled electrician, contact your favorite contractor for light installation.

 Types of Light Bulbs for Outdoor Lighting

-Another factor to consider is what type of light bulbs you want to use for your outdoor lighting.
+Another factor to consider is the type of light bulbs you want to use for your outdoor lighting.
 Light-emitting diode (LED) bulbs are a popular option, and while they cost more than other bulbs, they last considerably longer.

 Tip